Tonywuhk/realai.org/frontier/safety.md

 ---
 # Safety

-On this page, we consider how to ensure that the AI system we develop will benefit the whole world.
+On this page, we consider how to ensure that the AI systems we develop will benefit the whole world.

 ## Timeline